BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

 Faced with this conflict, the miners will know to use the one with the higher fee, and they'll be incentivized to do so by that higher fee.

-> :book: ***What is a double-spend?*** A double-spend occurs when someone sends the same electronic funds to two different people (or, to the same person twice, in two different transactions).
+> 📖 ***What is a double-spend?*** A double-spend occurs when someone sends the same electronic funds to two different people (or, to the same person twice, in two different transactions).
 This is a central problem for any e-cash system.
 It's solved in Bitcoin by the immutable ledger: once a transaction is sufficiently confirmed, no miners will verify transactions that reuse the same UTXO.
 However, it's possible to double-spend _before_ a transaction has been confirmed — which is why you always want one or more confirmations before you finalize a transaction.
 In the case of RBF, you purposefully double-spend because an initial transaction has stalled, and the miners accept your double-spend if you meet the specific criteria laid out by BIP 125.

 > :warning: **WARNING:** Some early discussions of this policy suggested that the `nSequence` number also be increased.
 This in fact was the intended use of `nSequence` in its original form.
 This is _not_ a part of the published policy in BIP 125.
 In fact, increasing your sequence number can accidentally lock your transaction with a relative timelock, unless you use sequence numbers in the range of 0xf0000000 (4026531840) to 0xffffffff-2 (4294967293).